rashmi0710/ToDoList_React/README.md

 - 🔹 Add animations for UI interactions
 - 🔹 Integrate with a backend for user authentication

-## 🤝 Contributing
-Feel free to fork this repository and submit pull requests. 🚀

-## 🛡️ License
-This project is licensed under the **MIT License**.

----
 💡 **Happy Coding!** 🎯